 Coding

-LLM latency refers to the amount of time it takes for a large language model (LLM) to generate a response after receiving a prompt—a core component in LLM performance benchmarking and real-world application responsiveness.
+LLM latency refers to the time it takes for a large language model (LLM) to generate a response after receiving a prompt, a key component in LLM performance benchmarking and real-world application responsiveness.
 Key performance metrics such as latency to first token and per-token latency are crucial in this evaluation.

 Factors that affect LLM latency